noman-land/relike-redux-middleware/README.md

 For a full list of meta actions please see [`ReLikeMetaActions.js`](https://github.com/noman-land/relike-redux-middleware/blob/master/js/redux/actions/ReLikeMetaActions.js).

+#### Handling the actions dispatched by the middelware

-To handle the individual actions in your reducers, This library exports a `ReLikeActionTypes` object:
+To handle the individual actions in your reducers, This library exports a `ReLikeActionTypes` object.
+You can import this into your reducers and manipulate your state as you see fit.

 ```js
 import { Map } from 'immutable';